InkDAO/gitbook/smart-contracts/dxconfig.md

 ## Overview

-DXconfig is the configuration management and access control contract for the dX platform.
+DXconfig is the configuration management and access control contract for the InkDAO platform.
 It maintains role-based permissions and stores critical protocol parameters.

 ## Contract Details